Newfoundland pine marten: Diet

-Southern Red-backed Voles (Clethrionomys gapperi) may have been deliberately introduced to increase the small mammal prey population available for the Newfoundland Marten.
-This management option was debated during the Newfoundland Marten recovery plan because the Southern Red-backed voles are a common prey for the American marten's diet elsewhere.
-While the positive aspect is having a greater prey abundance to facilitate the Newfoundland Marten population increase, there are some negative aspects to the introduction of the Southern Red-backed Vole.
-The Southern Red-backed Vole competes with the Meadow Vole and therefore will have an effect by decreasing the distribution and densities of the Meadow Vole, which are an important prey species.
-The introduction of the Southern Red-backed Vole could also pull in the Red Fox (Vulpes vulpes) populations which compete with the Newfoundland Marten because of a major dietary overlap therefore increasing competition for food.
-Red Fox are also the most important natural predator of the Newfoundland Marten and with the increase in food competition will also lead to an increase in intraguild predation.
+Southern red-backed voles (Clethrionomys gapperi) may have been deliberately introduced to increase the small mammal prey population available for the Newfoundland marten.
+This management option was debated during the Newfoundland marten recovery plan because the southern red-backed voles are a common prey for the American marten's diet elsewhere.
+While the positive aspect is having a greater prey abundance to facilitate the Newfoundland marten population increase, there are some negative aspects to the introduction of the southern red-backed vole.
+The southern red-backed vole competes with the meadow vole and therefore will have an effect by decreasing the distribution and densities of the meadow vole, which are an important prey species.
+The introduction of the southern red-backed vole could also pull in the red fox (Vulpes vulpes) populations which compete with the Newfoundland marten because of a major dietary overlap therefore increasing competition for food.
+Red foxes are also the most important natural predator of the Newfoundland marten and with the increase in food competition will also lead to an increase in intraguild predation.